Qvyn/XirRX/TOS/README_XirRX.md

 **Windows blocks the EXE**
 Unsigned EXEs may show SmartScreen warnings.
 You can sign the binary or allow it on your machine.

----

-## Roadmap (optional)

-- Per-game **Auto‑rules** (opt-in, suite-scoped only).
-- Launchers: drag‑to‑reorder, per‑launcher “start with suite.”
-- Tray: quick Launchers for the first 8 items.

----

-## License

-MIT (or your preferred license).
-Update this section if you plan to redistribute.